 There were at least five chapels at Karlštejn, but the largest and most splendid was the chapel dedicated to Holy Cross.
-The Holy Cross Chapel is accessed by a staircase.
-Charles decorated it with scenes from the lives of two of his holy ancestors, St Wenceslas and St Ludmila.
+The Holy Cross Chapel is accessed by a staircase, and Charles decorated it with scenes from the lives of two of his holy ancestors, St Wenceslas and St Ludmila.

 Decorated between 1360 and 1364, the walls of the chapel are covered with slabs of precious and semi-precious stones, including gold, jasper and amethyst, set in the form of large gold crosses.